nominolo/scion/README.markdown

 Most of Scion's functionality is based on the GHC API.
-Scion tries to be front-end agnostic; it provides both a Haskell API and servers for non-Haskell clients such as Emacs (no Vim, volunteers required).
+Scion tries to be front-end agnostic; it provides both a Haskell API and servers for non-Haskell clients such as Emacs and Vim.

   [home]: http://code.google.com/p/scion-lib/